 Our board and training programs are the most intensive training we offer and are an excellent choice for dogs coming from outside the Sacramento area, dogs who need training to an advanced level, owners who want to see rapid results, and dogs with serious behavior issues.
 Board and training includes living with a Tug Dogs trainer, receiving 5 training sessions per day, social/exercise time, and training field trips as needed.
 Our trainers pride ourselves on treating every dog who stays with us as we would our own (and our own are well trained but still spoiled!).

 The first step of our training process is scheduling your free phone consultation by clicking the blue button below.
-During your phone call you will have the opportunity to tell one of our professional trainers about your dog’s training goals and learn more about our process.
+During your phone call, you will have the opportunity to tell one of our professional trainers about your dog’s training goals and learn more about our process.
 At the completion of that call, you will have the opportunity to schedule a private evaluation session.

 The evaluation gives our trainers the chance to see your dog first hand and to learn more about how we can help.
 At the conclusion, we will review training options with you and answer all of your questions.
-Evaluations are free with the purchase of a training program.

 Should you select a training program that includes our rapid results board and training, we will schedule your dog to come and live in the home of our lead trainers.
 Our homes are carefully designed to accommodate dogs with even severe behavior issues.
 Bringing dogs into our homes not only makes them more comfortable than receiving training in a kennel environment, but it is also necessary to ensure that they are practicing real-life experiences such as welcoming guests, walking in a neighborhood, and living with day to day distractions in general.
 Plus living in a home is just much more enjoyable for your pup!